CMSgov/qpp-conversion-tool/DEVELOPER.md

 mvn test
 ```

-You should execute the test suites before submitting a PR to github.
+You should run the test suite before submitting a PR to github.

-All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged once the tests pass.
+All the tests are executed on our Continuous Integration infrastructure and a PR can only be merged once the tests pass.